 4) Similarly, I disqualified any leaders who coincidently presided over enormous sociopolitical change.
 For example, is King John influential because he was forced to sign the Magna Carta?
 Is Louis XVI influential for being the king left holding the bag of IOUs when the French finally had enough?
 In both cases, and in many more where an embattled leader is powerless to stop events much larger than his or her own crown, I say nay.

 5) I had enormous difficulty weighing the importance of artists, musicians, and authors.
 Ultimately, no artists or musicians made the list.
 Aside from one exception, no authors made the cut, either, unless that vocation was not their primary one.
 (Thomas Jefferson and Isaac Newton are published authors, for example, but they’re much better classified as something else.)
 While I have enormous appreciation for the arts and adore classical music, I simply could not make the case that any one artist or musician changed the West’s development.
 Perhaps the best way to look at it is that they are superb reflections of an era.
-They’re essential when studying a period, like an archaeologist unearthing artifacts to draw conclusions about a culture, but they do not shape their era or future ones as much as others on this list.
+They’re essential to know when studying a period, like an archaeologist unearthing artifacts to draw conclusions about a culture, but they do not shape their era or future ones as much as others on this list.

 6) Instead of artists, I hedged toward leaders and those with big ideas.
 These are the people that influence, rather than merely reflect, the West’s development.
-To that end, this list of 31 figures (remember, #30 is a tie) has 11 political and military leaders; 10 that were either scientists, inventors, or both; and 7 who are best described, nebulously, as philosophers or thinkers.
+To that end, this list of 31 figures (remember, #30 is a tie) has 11 political and military leaders; 10 that were either scientists, inventors, or both; and 7 who are best described as philosophers or thinkers.
 For the arithmetically challenged, that only leaves three people who do not place into one of those categories.
 (Are you keeping up with all these clues??)

 7) This list, in some ways, is American-heavy, but in other ways it’s not.
 Five Americans and a German-American make the list.
 No other country received more love.
 Some might resent the heavy American presence, considering the United States has existed for less than 10 percent of Western history, but I’ll try to make the best defense I can with each figure.
 For now, I’ll say that only the German-American made the top dozen, so while they might win the quantity contest, other countries have more quality.
 France and England, by the way, have five each in the top 30, but whereas France doesn’t sniff the top 10, their old rivals across the English Channel own 30 percent of it.
 The other represented countries are Germany with four; ancient Greece, ancient Rome, modern Italy, and the medieval Frankish kingdom with two each; and we have one Scot, one Pole, and one Russian.
 Spain didn’t place anyone, but what can you expect from a country that takes a siesta every day?